GilchristTech/interbuilder/README.md

 ## Pipeline Concepts

 For the user, an Interbuilder pipeline is meant to be defined in a short JSON file.
-This is meant to hide
+This is meant to unburden the user with managing the pipeline and every particular of their build process when working at a high level.

 ### Build Specifications (Specs)
   Interbuilder organizes data pipelines into a tree of Specs